charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Pay-to-Win.md

 - There’s two main ways that stand out on first glance - the player marketplace and the battle pass.
 - The player marketplace, also known as the Auction House, is where you’d go to sell and buy literally anything to and from other players.
 - The problem is that the currency you use to do this isn’t the gold you earn in-game, it’s Lucent you buy with real money.
+- Obviously, this is as direct of a conversion from real-money to in-game advantage as you can get, so that’s a given.
-- Now you might be saying that it’s kind of good because that means you can sell your own gear for the premium currency, right?
+- But you might be saying it’s kind of good, isn’t it, because that means you can sell your own gear for the premium currency without spending real money, right?
 - Yeah, but, why?
 This only sounds like a good thing because of the pay-to-win system in the first place.
+- If the whole marketplace used gold, you’d still want to sell your equipment for gold and use that gold to buy other things.
+Selling gear for Lucent is only good because other things cost Lucent.
+- On top of this, there’s even a tax!
+Someone buys Lucent for real-money, spends it on buying gear without grinding a
-Why couldn’t this marketplace just use gold?
+- Why couldn’t this marketplace just use gold?
+There’s no benefit to the players in this using Lucent instead of gold.
+Literally zero benefit.
-- Well, we know why, so that people would put as much money into the game as possible and literally buy the gear instead of grinding for it like a free-to-play player would have to.
+- Well, we know why, because by making the auction house use Lucent and charging a “tax”
 - Besides the marketplace, you’ve got the battle pass.
 As with any battle pass in any game, there is a free tier and a paid tier, but unlike many other games where the it gives you cosmetics, the paid of T&L’s battle pass straight up gives you extra materials that are used to obtain and upgrade gear in the game.
 - Needless to say, this is also a pretty clear real-money to in-game boost conversion.
 - Now, in the global release, right now, there’s only one battle pass, but the Korean server I played in often had multiple, which was obviously worse, so that’s good but keep it in mind in case they start to do that in the global servers too.